 The result?
 Future answers are more accurate based on a constantly updated model, providing efficiency improvements for translators when it comes to both quality and speed.
 According to the same CSA Research study, 71% of linguists prefer working with an adaptive MT system like Lilt as opposed to editing raw MT output.

-If you want to learn more about the future of machine translation and how human-in-the-loop AI is already making an impact on systems around the world, watch the on-demand webinar here.
+If you want to learn more about the future of machine translation, translation services, and how human-in-the-loop AI is already making an impact on systems around the world, watch the on-demand webinar here.
 Get more of Spence’s insights and understand how you can set your company up for the future with the right adaptive MT solution.